Giftbit/Lightrail-API-V2-Docs/apiary-sources/sections/dates.md

 ## Dates & Durations

-All dates and durations are sent and received in 8601 format.
+All dates and durations are sent and received in ISO 8601 format.

 Date format: `YYYY-MM-DDTHH:MM:SS.SSSZ`